 - the care was provided directly by the state (mainly through local authority social services departments) or by the voluntary or private sector (e.g. Barnardo’s, The Children’s Society and many others).

 Finding somewhere to live whilst studying in higher education is particularly important if you are a young person leaving care.
-In response to this, the University endeavours to support care experienced students in securing 365 day a year accommodation for the duration of their studies.
+In response to this, the University endeavours to support care-experienced students in securing year-round accommodation for the duration of their studies.
 The care leaver support coordinator can help you find accommodation you may require outside of the University term time.

 As with all students, it is important that you apply for University accommodation within the stated deadline.
 Please ensure you read the application process guidelines before applying for accommodation; the care leaver support coordinator can assist you in this process.

-For more information on the accommodation offered by the University take a look at the Accommodation pages of our website.
+For more information on accommodation offered by the University, take a look at the accommodation pages.

 We have a range of financial aid for undergraduates.
 Care leaver status and the personal circumstances of the individual will be taken into account in the scholarship selection process.
 There are also a number of other types of financial support, including the University's Discretionary Fund, which can be accessed at any point within your studies here.
-You can find out more about scholarships, bursaries and financial aid in the Fees and Funding section of our website.
+You can find out more about scholarships, bursaries and financial aid in the fees and funding section.